lia-simeone/spark-training/README.md

     * e.g. groupByKey

 * Building DAG
-  * after you create a DAG and run an action, Spark looks for optimization opportunities
+  * When running a DAG, Spark looks for optimization opportunities by identifying shuffle boundaries
-  * it looks for:
+    * dependency points where work cannot be run in parallel (see visual example)
-    1. Shuffle boundaries - these are dependency points where work cannot be run in parallel (see visual example)
+    * these points are used to create Stages
-  * then it runs data through DAG
+  * Then data is run through DAG
-    * when a stage is submitted, tasks are assigned
+    * when a stage is submitted, tasks are assigned to each partition
-    * assigns one task per partition
+    * assigns one task per partition??
-    * think of the tasks as a single thread - they can be run in parallel
+    * think of tasks as a single thread - they can be run in parallel

 * Jobs, Stages, and Tasks
   * Jobs are triggered by Actions